 Ian joined Nature Communications in November 2016.
 He obtained an MSci from the University of Aberdeen and a PhD in clinical epigenetics from Imperial College London, focusing on the impact of novel inhibitors of epigenetic processes in breast and ovarian cancer stem cells.
 He then carried out postdoctoral research at Queen Mary University of London, where he studied the epigenetics of cancer stem cells in glioblastoma.
 Ian is based in the London office and primarily works on cancer epigenetics and genomics.

-Associate Editor: Stephanie Koo
+Senior Editor: Stephanie Koo

 Stephanie joined Nature Communications in September 2017.
 She received her PhD in cancer biology from National University of Singapore.
 In 2011, she joined Imperial College London for her postdoctoral work to study protein kinases and forkhead box transcription factors in breast cancer development and cancer drug resistance and following that she investigated inhibitors of Thousand-and-one amino kinases (TAOKs) as potential drug targets for breast cancer treatment at King's College London.
 She is handling manuscripts in areas of cancer cell biology and cancer molecular biology.
 She is based in the London Office.

 Senior Editor: Ylenia Lombardo